UBC-InfoVis/447-materials/programming-assignments/skeletons/p0/assignment.md

 *Submit the entire __p0__ project as a zip file to Gradescope before the due date.
 DO NOT upload any other files.
 Failure to follow instructions will result in an administrative overhead penalty of up to 20%*

-Before starting this programming assignment, we highly recommend completing D3 tutorials 1 & 2.
+Before starting this programming assignment, we highly recommend completing the following tutorials: [Web Development](https://github.com/UBC-InfoVis/447-materials/tree/25Jan/tutorials/0_Web_Tutorial), [Tutorial 1: Intro to D3](https://github.com/UBC-InfoVis/447-materials/tree/25Jan/tutorials/1_D3_Tutorial_Intro), and [Tutorial 2: Making a chart](https://github.com/UBC-InfoVis/447-materials/tree/25Jan/tutorials/2_D3_Tutorial_Making_Chart).
 If you are having trouble with your assignment, referencing the tutorials first is often the best place to start!

 ### Template and Submission